wsc1/proposal/design/go2draft-contracts.md

 ## Back to interfaces
 Now suppose we
 1. First replace the keyword 'contract' in this design with 'interface' and
-1. Then make the case of
+1. Then make the case of Go1's interfaces
 ```Go
 type X interface {
     // ... as per Go 1